rtCamp/Frappe-Manager/docs/commands/shell.md

 **Options**:

-* `--command`: Run this command and exit.  [default: -c]
+* `--command TEXT`: Run this command and exit.  [default: -c]
-* `--user`: User inside the container.
+* `--user TEXT`: User inside the container.
 Defaults to frappe on the frappe service, and is ignored with --run.
-* `--service`: Container to enter.
+* `--service TEXT`: Container to enter.  [default: frappe]
-* `--shell-path`: Shell to spawn.
+* `--shell-path TEXT`: Shell to spawn.
 Defaults to /bin/bash, or sh on images without bash.
-* `--run`: Use a throwaway 'docker compose run --rm' container instead of the bench's.
+* `--run`: Use a throwaway 'docker compose run --rm' container instead of the bench's.  [default: false]
-* `--bench-console`: Enter the Frappe context on the frappe service: bench console interactively, Python from -c or stdin.
+* `--bench-console`: Enter the Frappe context on the frappe service: bench console interactively, Python from -c or stdin.  [default: false]

 ## Examples